3.7 Cross-border mobility in employment, entrepreneurship and vocational opportunities

 Most of the legal framework for the cross-border mobility of workers, trainees/apprentices and professionals targets the population in general.

-The only existing legal framework specifically targeting young people are special signed agreements with Australia, Canada, Chile, New Zealand and South Korea.
-The agreements with different countries give incoming and outgoing young people aged between 18 and 30 years of age the right to stay and work in these respective countries for up to a year.
-In Sweden, commonly a job offer is needed before a non-EU citizen can apply for and be granted a work permit, but in this case, a person can come to Sweden and look for a job.
+The only existing legal framework specifically targeting young people are special signed agreements with Australia, Hong Kong, Canada, Japan, New Zealand and South Korea.
+The agreements with different countries give incoming and outgoing young people aged between 18 and 30 years of age the right to stay in Sweden for up to one year for a working holiday.
+The work must be temporary and an offer of employment is not need to have any when a young person applies for a residence permit, they can look for work after coming to Sweden.